bluesky-social/social-app/modules/expo-selectable-text/README.md

 ## Technical

 Whenever we use the SelectableText component, we then loop over each of the children (or just the text if the child is typeof Text).
-We create "segments" of text based on this and encode them to JSON* to pass to the native side.
+We create "segments" of text based on this.

-/* Expo Modules doesn't currently support passing an array over the bridge, but even if it did, it would be parsing sending JSON over the bridge anyway, so this is not an issue.
-I want to make sure this is the case (on expo support) but regardless there's no real perf concern.

 The native side renders a *single* UITextView and adds each of the text segments to the view.
 Using NSAttributedStrings, we can add the styles for each segment individually (falling back to the root styles).